BobTheBuidler/faster-eth-utils/README.md

 ##### This fork will be kept up-to-date with [eth-utils](https://github.com/ethereum/eth-utils).
 I will pull updates as they are released and push new [faster-eth-utils](https://github.com/BobTheBuidler/faster-eth-utils) releases to [PyPI](https://pypi.org/project/faster-eth-utils/).

+##### Starting with version 5.3.11, all faster-eth-utils Exception classes inherit from the matching Exception class in eth-utils, so porting to faster-eth-utils does not require any change to your existing exception handlers.
+All existing exception handling in your codebase will continue to work as it did when you implemented it.

 ##### You can find the compiled C code on faster-eth-utils [master](https://github.com/BobTheBuidler/eth-utils/tree/master) branch.

 ##### We benchmark `faster-eth-utils` against the original `eth-utils` for your convenience.
 [See results](https://github.com/BobTheBuidler/faster-eth-utils/tree/master/benchmarks/results).